-When viewing and/or setting the Primary Vital Output Extension time settings, use the CHAN pushbutton to advance to the Extension time settings of the next Primary Vital Output.
+When viewing and/or setting the Primary Vital Output Extension time settings, use the CHAN button to advance to the Extension time settings of the next Primary Vital Output.

-PARAMETER .Loop Fail.

-SETTINGS Pressing the ▲ (UP) or ▼ (DOWN) pushbutton will clear the

-Loop Fail memory.

-SETTING DISPLAYED .View only.

-7 SEGMENT DISPLAY Loop Failures since the last time it was cleared manually or due

-to power failure.

-DEFAULT SETTING .000.

-EXAMPLE .There are 8 Loop Failures in the accumulator for channel 1.

-Notes .Count will be reset to 0 after loss of power, pressing the A

-(UP) or ▼ (DOWN) pushbutton, or a reset input to the Reset

-terminal on the motherboard.

-PARAMETER Firmware Version and Revision.

-SETTINGS View Only.

-SETTING DISPLAYED View Only.

-7-SEGMENT DISPLAY Model letter and firmware version on one screen and revision on the other.
-The display will toggle between the two screens with a 50% duty cycle.

-DEFAULT SETTING Not Applicable.

-EXAMPLE Model U-1400 firmware version 3, revision .00.

-5.2.1 PRIMARY VITAL OUTPUT MAPPING SCREENS
+5.2.1.
+Primary Vital Output (Vital Out) Mapping Screens

-Primary Vital Output Mapping.
-SETTINGS 256 selections - any and all combinations of the four Loop Status Inputs and the four Vital Inputs.
+PARAMETERPrimary Vital Output (Vital Out) Mapping.

+Loop Status Inputs and the four Vital Inputs (Vital

 SETTING DISPLAYED Bargraph indicates Loop Status Inputs and/or Vital Inputs mapped to the Primary Vital Outputs.
 In Loop Status Input mode, the leftmost segment = Loop Status Input 4, next segment = Loop Status Input 3, next segment = Loop Status Input 2, next segment = Loop Status Input 1.
 In Vital Input mode, the center four segments are used.
 The leftmost center segment = Vital Input 4, next segment = Vital Input 3, next segment = Vital Input 2, next segment = Vital Input 1.
-The loop symbol indicates which Primary Vital Output the Loop Status Inputs and/or Vital Inputs are being mapped to.
-7-SEGMENT DISPLAY 7-segment display will show currently selected setting.
+The loop symbol indicates which Primary Vital Output the Loop Status Inputs and/or Vital Inputs are being mapped

+7-SEGMENT DISPLAY....7-segment display will show currently selected setting.
 The first character corresponds to the Loop Status Inputs mapped to the Primary Vital Outputs, the second character corresponds to the Vital Inputs mapped to the Primary Vital Outputs.

-DEFAULT SETTINGS Primary Vital Output $1 = 00$ .
-No Loop Status Inputs mapped to DEFINEET BETTE (GS Primary Vital Output 1.
+DEFAULT SETTINGSPrimary Vital Output 1 = 00.
+No Loop Status Inputs mapped to Primary Vital Output 1.
 No Vital Inputs mapped to Primary Vital Output 1.

-Primary Vital Output 2 = = 00.
-No Loop Status Inputs mapped to Primary Vital Output 2. , , No Vital Inputs mapped to Primary Vital Output 2.
-Primary Vital Output 3 = = 00.
-No Loop Status Inputs mapped to Primary Vital Output 3. , , No Vital Inputs mapped to Primary Vital Output 3.
-Primary Vital Output 4 = = 00.
-No Loop Status Inputs mapped to Primary Vital Output 4. • No Vital Inputs mapped to Primary Vital Output 4.
-EXAMPLE Loop Status Inputs 1, 2, & 3 mapped to Primary Vital Output 1.
+Primary Vital Output 2 = 00.
+No Loop Status Inputs mapped to Primary Vital Output 2.
+No Vital Inputs mapped to Primary Vital Output 2.

+Primary Vital Output 3 = 00.
+No Loop Status Inputs mapped to Primary Vital Output 3.
+No Vital Inputs mapped to Primary Vital Output 3.

+Primary Vital Output 4 = 00.
+No Loop Status Inputs mapped to Primary Vital Output 4.
+No Vital Inputs mapped to Primary Vital Output 4.

+EXAMPLE.....

+Loop Status Inputs 1, 2, & 3 mapped to Primary Vital Output 1.
 No Vital Inputs mapped to Primary Vital Output 1.

-Notes .The characters are displayed in Hexadecimal notation (Base 16).
-When viewing and/or setting the Primary Vital Output mapping settings, use the FUNC pushbutton to advance to the mapping settings of the next Primary Vital Output.
+Notes......The characters are displayed in Hexadecimal notation (Base 16).

+When viewing and/or setting the Primary Vital Output mapping settings, use the FUNC button to advance to the mapping settings of the next Primary Vital Output.

 A Primary Vital Output is deactivated if no Loop Status Inputs or Vital Inputs are mapped to it.

-To set the mapping status of the Loop Status Inputs, repeatedly press the FUNC pushbutton to enter Program Mode and toggle through the set-up parameters until the display screen shows the bargraph and two of the seven-segment display characters.
+To set the mapping status of the Loop Status Inputs, repeatedly press the FUNC button to enter Program Mode and toggle through the set-up parameters until the display screen shows the bargraph and two of the seven-segment display characters.
 The left character and a loop symbol will flash indicating the current setting and the four leftmost bargraph segments will show the corresponding Loop Status Input mapping.
-Use the $\blacktriangle$ (UP) or $\blacktriangledown$ (DOWN) pushbutton to change the setting to the desired configuration.
-Use the FUNC pushbutton to advance to the next Primary Vital Output (indicated by a flashing numbered loop symbol at the bottom of the LCD screen).
+Use the \blacktriangle (UP) or \blacktriangledown (DOWN) button to change the setting to the desired configuration.
+Use the FUNC button to advance to the next Primary Vital Output (indicated by a flashing numbered loop symbol at the bottom of the LCD screen).
 The various combinations of display characters and bargraph display are shown below.

-To set the mapping status of the Vital Inputs when in the Primary Vital Output Mapping Program Mode, press the CHAN pushbutton once.
+To set the mapping status of the Vital Inputs when in the Primary Vital Output Mapping Program Mode, press the CHAN button once.
 The right character and a loop symbol will flash indicating the current setting and the center four bargraph segments will show the corresponding Vital Inputs mapping.
-Use the $\blacktriangle$ (UP) or $\blacktriangledown$ (DOWN) pushbutton to change the setting to the desired configuration.
-Use the FUNC pushbutton to advance to the next Primary Vital Output (indicated by a flashing numbered loop symbol at the bottom of the LCD screen).
+Use the \blacktriangle (UP) or \blacktriangledown (DOWN) button to change the setting to the desired configuration.
+Use the FUNC button to advance to the next Primary Vital Output (indicated by a flashing numbered loop symbol at the bottom of the LCD screen).
 The various combinations of display characters and bargraph display are shown below.